postfix/audisp-json/README.md

 ## Configuration file

 The audisp-json.conf file has a few options:

-- `mozdef_url` Any server supporting JSON MozDef messages
-- `ssl_verify` Yes or no. Only use no for testing purposes.
-- `curl_verbose` Enables curl verbose mode for debugging. start audisp-json in the foreground to see messages.
-- `curl_logfile` Path to a file to log curl debug messages to.
-Most useful with curl_verbose also set.
-Otherwise, message go to stderr.
-- `curl_cainfo` Specify the path to a single CA certificate, if needed.
-When not specified, system's CA bundle is used.
-- `file_log` Specify a file path to log the json data to.
-This disables mozdef logging.
 - `prepend_msg` Specific a string to prepend all messages with.
 For example, for Fluentd you might want `prepend_msg={"message":`.
 - `postpend_msg` Similar to `prepend_msg` but for postpending the messages.
 To complement the previous example you would